Exam Announcement Details

 Required Licenses & Certifications

-It is an absolute requirement that you meet the requirements for the preferences and/or points by September 14, 2019 AND provide this documentation by September 14, 2019.
-It is Optional whether you provide this documentation by attaching it to this application or submitting via email, mail or fax by September 14, 2019.
+It is an absolute requirement that you provide this documentation by September 20, 2019.
+It is Optional whether you provide this documentation by attaching it to this application or submitting via email, mail or fax by September 20, 2019.
 Your options are further explained below:

 You may upload the documentation into your account, and attach to this application.
 Once uploaded to your account, the documentation may be attached to all future applications.
 This will save you time and money if you apply for an examination in the future.
 This also ensures that your documentation will not be misplaced.